Administrative divisions of China: Provincial level (1st)

-Provinces are theoretically subservient to the PRC central government, but in practice, provincial officials have large discretion with regard to economic policy.
-Unlike the United States, the power of the central government was (with the exception of the military) not exercised through a parallel set of institutions until the early 1990s.
-The actual practical power of the provinces has created what some economists call federalism with Chinese characteristics.
+Provinces are theoretically subordinate to the PRC central government, but in practice, provincial officials have considerable discretion over economic policy.
+Unlike in the United States, the central government's power was (with the exception of the military) not exercised through a parallel set of institutions until the early 1990s.
+The actual practical power of the provinces has created what some economists call "federalism with Chinese characteristics".

-Most of the provinces, with the exception of the provinces in the northeast, have boundaries which were established long ago in the Yuan, Ming, and Qing dynasties.
-Sometimes provincial borders form cultural or geographical boundaries.
+Most of the provinces, with the exception of those in the northeast, have boundaries which were established long ago in the Yuan, Ming, and Qing dynasties.
+Sometimes provincial borders coincide with cultural or geographic boundaries.
 This was an attempt by the imperial government to discourage separatism and warlordism through a divide and rule policy.
 Nevertheless, provinces have come to serve an important cultural role in China.
-People tend to be identified in terms of their native provinces, and each province has a stereotype that corresponds to their inhabitants.
+People tend to be identified in terms of their native provinces, and each province has a stereotype associated with its inhabitants.

-The most recent administrative change have included the elevation of Hainan (1988) and Chongqing (1997) to provincial level status, and the creation of Hong Kong (1997) and Macau (1999) as Special administrative regions.
+The most recent administrative changes have included the elevation of Hainan (1988) and Chongqing (1997) to provincial level status, and the designation of Hong Kong (1997) and Macau (1999) as special administrative regions.

 Provincial level governments vary in details of organization: